proplot-dev/proplot/HOWTOCONTRIBUTE.rst

       base-fork: lukelbd/proplot
       base: master

-Note that you can create the Pull Request while you're working on this.
+Note that you can create the pull request while you're working on this.
 The PR will update as you add more commits.
 ProPlot developers and contributors can then review your code and offer suggestions.